garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

  detach("package:reticulate", unload=TRUE)</code></pre>

-Alternatively you can savethe files in .csv format so you don't need to run this part each time you play around with the dataset.
+Alternatively you can save the images in the .csv format so you don't need to run this part each time you play around with the dataset.
 You just load the .csv, from the *checkpoint*.
+{: style="text-align: justify"}

 <pre><code>
 library(keras)